 Section Two: Data.

-2.1 Customer shall own the data, information, files, documents, and images created with or uploaded to the Electronic I-9 Web Application (hereinafter, “I-9 Data”) and shall otherwise hold full right, title and interest in the I-9 Data.
-Customer understands and acknowledges that this I-9 Data may be hosted by a third party with which GHRR contracts, and that, in turn, this vendor contracts with data centers and telecommunication facilities, at which locations the data may be hosted.
+2.1 Customer shall own the data, information, files, documents, and images created with or uploaded to the Web Application (hereinafter, “I-9 Data”) and shall otherwise hold full right, title and interest in the I-9 Data.
+Customer understands and acknowledges that this I-9 Data may be hosted by a third party with which GHRR contracts, and that, in turn, that vendor contracts with data centers and telecommunication facilities, at which locations the data may be hosted.
 Customer acknowledges and agrees that, by hosting the I-9 Data, GHRR is not assuming responsibility for Customer’s compliance with 8 C.F.R. § 274a.2(b)(2) of the Employer Requirements of the Control of Employment of Aliens of the INA.
-GHRR expressly disclaims any liability for any fines or penalties assessed by a governmental agency, or for any damages flowing therefrom, by virtue of any alleged failure to comply with the Employer Requirements, as well as for any claim, demand, cause of action or suit alleging that Customer committed an unfair immigration practice by virtue of its use of the Electronic I-9 Web Application.
-GHRR recommends Customer maintains an archival copy of I-9 Data on a server within its own possession, custody and control.
+GHRR expressly disclaims any liability for any fines or penalties assessed by a governmental agency, or for any damages flowing therefrom, by virtue of any alleged failure to comply with the Employer Requirements, as well as for any claim, demand, cause of action or suit alleging that Customer committed an unfair immigration practice by virtue of its use of the Web Application.
+GHRR recommends that Customer maintains an archival copy of I-9 Data on a server in its own possession, custody and control.

 2.2 GHRR, in its sole discretion, may delete I-9 Data and related documents in accordance with its internal retention and deletion policy.
-Customer understands and acknowledges that (i) GHRR does not retain I-9 Data or associated documents on Customer’s behalf for any period of time; (ii) should Customer desire to maintain its own archival copy of I-9 Data and related documents, that it must download them as they are received or created; and (iii) a technology fee will be charged to the Customer, should it request a period mass export of archival I-9 Data.
+Customer understands and acknowledges that (i) GHRR does not retain I-9 Data or associated documents on Customer’s behalf for any period of time; (ii) should Customer desire to maintain its own archival copy of I-9 Data and related documents, it must download them as they are received or created; and (iii) a technology fee will be charged to the Customer, should it request a mass export of archival I-9 Data.
 Customer is not eligible for a mass export if it has an outstanding, past-due balance.

 2.4 The Parties agree to maintain the security of the I-9 Data.
-Each party shall institute and maintain all necessary and reasonable precautions to prevent the disclosure of I-9 Data, including implementing a comprehensive written data security program, utilizing strong password protocols, safeguarding passwords used to access terminals that provide access to I-9 Data, destroying paper copies of I-9 Data when no longer needed, limiting access to I-9 Data to those individuals who have executed GHRR’s Authorized Access Agreements, deactivating the user IDs and passwords of those who no longer need access to the I-9 Data, and notifying GHRR of the same.
+Each party shall institute and maintain all necessary and reasonable precautions to prevent the disclosure of I-9 Data, including implementing a comprehensive written data security program, using strong password protocols, safeguarding passwords used to access terminals that provide access to I-9 Data, destroying paper copies of I-9 Data that is no longer needed, limiting access to I-9 Data to those individuals who have executed GHRR’s Authorized Access Agreements, deactivating the user IDs and passwords of those who no longer need access to the I-9 Data, and notifying GHRR of the same.

 Section Three: Limited Warranty.